-The review must occur no later than two weeks prior to the last day of the semester, while the materials must be available for faculty viewing no later than two weeks before the review.
-This deadline means that the review materials must be available for faculty viewing no later than four weeks prior to the last day of the semester.
+The review must occur no later than the last day of the semester (last day of final exams), while the materials must be available for faculty viewing no later than two weeks before the review.
 However, a review cannot be conducted before the mid-point of the semester to ensure that sufficient work has been completed during the second semester.

-The First Year Review must occur with all members of the committee and the student present.
-Under extraordinary circumstances (i.e., faculty sabbatical, extreme illness, family emergency, and other circumstances detailed in the Leave of Absence section of the Graduate School Registration Policies (http://apps.gradschool.umd.edu/catalog/registration\policies.htm#8), the timing of the First Year Review can be altered.
+The First Year Review should occur with all members of the committee and the student present.
+Under extraordinary circumstances (i.e., faculty sabbatical, extreme illness, family emergency, and other circumstances detailed in the Leave of Absence section of the Graduate School Registration Policies (https://academiccatalog.umd.edu/graduate/policies/registration-policies/#text), the timing of the First Year Review can be altered.
 Otherwise, the First Year Review must be completed on time for the student to remain in the doctoral program.
 The advisor and the student will coordinate the time and location of the review, as well as identify the appropriate other faculty members to participate in the review.